marxin/cvise/INSTALL.md

 * [CMake](https://cmake.org/)

-## Building and installing C-Reduce
+## Building and installing C-Vise

-You can configure, build, and install C-Reduce with the CMake.
+You can configure, build, and install C-Vise with the CMake.

 From either the source directory or a build directory: